-Facility Equity and Stewardship Task Force Recommendations for the 2025 Long Range Facilities Plan
+Facility Equity and Stewardship Task Force

 Facilities equity is the notion that every child should enjoy the same educational experience regardless of which school they attend.
 Facilities stewardship speaks to the responsibility to care for the considerable investment in facilities already made by the community.